|Largest temple tank ,Kamalalayam, Thiruvarur, TN,S.India-www.flickr.com|

 Now renovation is going on in the tank, located in the busy area of the town, without disturbing its heritage value as the embankments frequently get damaged for various reasons.

-Another aspect of interest in this temple is the temple chariot or car is the largest of its kind south of the Vindhya mountains weighing roughly 300 tons.
-For pulling the thaer during the festival, huge bulldozers are used for convenience.
+Another aspect of interest in this temple is the festival chariot or car is the largest of its kind south of the Vindhya mountains weighing roughly 300 tons plus.
+For pulling the ther during the festival, huge bulldozers are used for convenience.

-It is worth visiting this temple complex and its vast water tank that are living examples of creativity and extraordinary talents of the ancient rulers.
+It is worth visiting this temple complex and its vast water tank that are living examples of creativity, ingenuity and extraordinary talents of the ancient rulers.

 Other famous places of interest are Velankanni Church, Nagore Durgah and Subramanya (Murugan) temples at Sikkil and Ettukudi.
 All are located near the coastal town of Nagapatnam.